-In other coffee-producing countries, there are usually large tracts of land specifically intended for coffee growing, right?
+In other coffee-producing countries, there are usually large tracts of land specifically for coffee growing, right?
 This is not the case in Uganda.
-More than 90% of the coffee being grown in Uganda is done on a small scale, averaging only 5 acres.
+More than 90% of the coffee in Uganda is on a small scale, averaging only 5 acres.

 Being a smallholder farmer crop, coffee is often grown together with other foods like beans, bananas, and vegetables, among others.
 At the end of it all, coffee doesn’t stand out from the rest.

-Coffee is often seen as a cash crop in Uganda, and therefore it is always grown and sold as soon as it matures for quick cash.
-This is why they always put less focus on the quality of coffee being produced since it isn’t something they consume regularly.
+Coffee is a cash crop in Uganda, therefore, people grow it and sell it as soon as it matures for quick cash.
+This is why they always put less focus on the quality of coffee since it isn’t something they consume regularly.
 It’s only for cash.

 A finished, well-roasted Ugandan coffee can cost up to 33 times more than what the farmer initially sold it for.
 To be fair, the farmers usually earn less because they don’t put much effort into improving the quality of the beans.
-When it gets processed and sometimes blended to improve the taste and flavor, the price will go higher.
+The blending and processing can also improve the taste and flavor, the price will go higher.

-If you are a coffee addict that travels from place to place trying to have a taste of the area’s best flavors, you need to taste Ugandan coffee as well.
-The flavors you are going to find are determined by the source of the bean, whether Arabica or Robusta.
+If you are a coffee addict who travels from place to place trying to have a taste of the area’s best flavors, you need to taste Ugandan coffee as well.
+Whether Arabica or Robusta, the origin of the beans also determines coffee’s flavors due to climate and geographic features.
 Within the two, you can now find a variety of flavors.

-Well, Robusta coffee is often considered inferior between the two available types.
+Well, Robusta coffee is inferior between the two available types.
 However, it still makes a good and honest drink filled with a full-bodied earthly flavor with a bit of nutty touch.
-The robusta coffee being grown alongside the lake basin is often characterized by high acidity, so it makes a more satisfying drink.
+The robusta coffee alongside the lake basin usually carries high acidity, so it makes a more satisfying drink.
 You can’t say the same about the beans grown in lower altitude areas.
 When it comes to caffeine levels, Robusta coffee contains as much as Arabica has.
 This can come in handy when you require that extra energy burst, right?

 However, for Arabica fans, ask for Bugishu or Bugisu when you are in Uganda.
-These are the best beans that are held in high regard in the region.
-It’s grown in the highlands in Coffee arabica var.
-Bugisu, which is situated in the Sipi Falls region around Mount Elgon.
-The bean is characterized by a sweet and chocolatey aroma with a subtle taste.
+These are the best beans in the region.
+Ugandan beans in the highlands in Coffee arabica var.
+Bugisu, which is located in the Sipi Falls region around Mount Elgon.
+The bean is special by its sweet and chocolatey aroma with a subtle taste.
 You can also find some new varieties of specialty Arabica coffee like honey-washed and be mesmerized by the flavor as you enjoy your beverage.

 When people ask this kind of question, it becomes a bit tough to answer because there is no definite answer to this question.
 As you may know, Kenya and Uganda are two different countries, and both of them most certainly have different climatic conditions.
 This alone can influence the types of crops grown in these regions, in this case, coffee.

-In Uganda, we’ve seen that the bean that is being grown the most is Robusta.
+In Uganda, we’ve seen that the bean is mostly Robusta.
 This is because of the suitable climatic conditions in Uganda that make it thrive and even become resistant to diseases.
-This was seen when both Robusta and Arabica were cultivated in the region and after the disease had passed, only Robusta thrived while Arabica struggled and eventually couldn’t do well.
+This was when the people grew both Robusta and Arabica in the region, and after the disease, only Robusta thrived while Arabica struggled and eventually couldn’t do well.

-This left Robusta coffee to be the more dominant type as the conditions there favor its growth.
+This left Robusta coffee to be the more dominant type as the conditions there favored its growth.
 This is why Uganda will always remain among the leading producers of Robusta coffee.
-As mentioned before, the coffee is well caffeinated and has an earthly flavor with a chocolatey taste.
+As mentioned before, the coffee has an earthly flavor with a chocolatey taste.

-On the other hand, Kenya is known to produce some of the best Arabica beans in the world.
-The beans are mainly grown in highland areas with good climatic conditions to facilitate their growth.
-Also, due to both agricultural and technological advancements in Kenya, they can grow the beans in special conditions with proper care being given to them from planting to harvesting.
-This way, they can improve the quality of the beans produced and therefore produce some of the best coffee and blends that are enjoyed all over the world.
+On the other hand, Kenya is famous for producing some of the best Arabica beans in the world.
+The beans are mainly in highland areas with good climatic conditions to facilitate their growth.
+Also, due to both agricultural and technological advancements in Kenya, they can grow the beans in special conditions with proper care from planting to harvesting.
+This way, they can improve the quality of the beans and therefore produce some of the best coffee and blends that impress all over the world.